Capella Bangkok: Best New Luxury Hotel Along Chao Phraya River

 The vanity space is right in the centre between the two wardrobes and I actually had a lot of space to get my face ready with a well lit full length mirror.
 The drawer of the vanity had some cushioned compartments for jewelry and there was also a lovely jewelry box on the countertop I could house my small accessories.

 Hung up on the thick and heavy-duty branded wooden hangers were some soft and light bathrobes for our use.
 They were sized proportionally to us so we knew which one was mine and which one was my husband’s.
 There was also a high quality branded tote bag and umbrella for our use during our stay.
-In the dresser drawers, we could find our ultra soft and fuzzy flip flop slippers – yes, they were actually thong-styled indoor slippers!

 We also had everything you could think of when it comes to hotel wardrobe amenities: a full shoe kit as well as large high quality bags for laundry, dry cleaning and pressing.